msalemor/llm-use-cases/REFERENCES.md

 # A curated list of reference articles and videos related to the development of LLM/chatbot-powered apps with OpenAI's ChatGPT

 I would argue that it is difficult to learn to develop LLM-powered apps without actually writing these apps.
-Equally important is understanding some of the main LLM application development concerns to truly make the most of these technologies in apps and solutions.
+Equally important is the understanding of some of the main LLM concepts and concerns to truly make the most of these technologies in apps and solutions.

 ## OpenAI REST API Reference